brandtkeller/Presentations/compliance/COMPLIANCE_AS_CODE.md

     - Stronger automation posture
 - Stronger posture towards version control
 - Maintenance optimization & Cognitive Burden decrease
+    - It can be monitored for staleness and further integrates Security with Development

 <!--
 - We have many disparate ways to catalog and document compliance